NineWorlds/xstreamer/README.md

 3. Ability to edit and update the stats of player squads.
 4. Export the updated information to HTML squad files, for use as overlays with OBS and Xsplit.

+## What is working?

+1. Timer
+2. Basic Importing of XWS for player 1 and player 2

 The program is written in java, and does require Java 8.
 It should work across multiple platforms.
 Currently the best way to run this is via the -Prun profile, see below for how to execute.

 ### HTML Squad List Generation